Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

-# DeepLift with average pooling in the backward pass and # rule "reveal_cancel" DeepLift$new(converter, data, rule_name = "reveal_cancel", winner_takes_all = FALSE, ...) \end{Code}
+\item In the same way, the \textit{DeepSHAP} method is implemented as an \code{R6} class named \code{DeepSHAP}.
+Instead of a single reference value, the entire reference dataset is passed with the \code{data_ref} argument.
+For computational reasons, by default, a maximum of $100$ baseline values is considered for calculation, which can be adjusted using the \code{limit_ref} argument: \begin{Code} run_deepshap(converter, data, data_ref = NULL, limit_ref = 100, ...) \end{Code}

 \item The last method provided by \pkg{innsight} is the \textit{connection weights (CW)} method realized in the \code{R6} class \code{ConnectionWeights}.
 The argument \code{times\_input} specifies whether the global result of the CW method is calculated or whether it is additionally multiplied by the inputs to obtain local instance-wise explanations.
-A notable aspect, in this case, is that the \code{data} argument is not needed for the global variant but it is required for the local one.
-The call in \pkg{innsight} is as follows: \begin{Code} # Connection weights (global) ConnectionWeights$new(converter, times_input = FALSE, ...)
+A notable aspect, in this case, is that the \code{data} argument is not needed for the global variant, but it is required for the local one. \begin{Code} run_cw(converter, times_input = FALSE, ...) # global run_cw(converter, data, times_input = TRUE, ...) # local \end{Code} \end{itemize}